Is this the end of Putin? As rebellion brews in Russia, civil war is on the horizon

 Volodymyr Zelensky’s government, according to the documents, distrusted and turned down the offer.
 The US administration, when made aware of the proposed deal, had also urged caution.
 Kyrylo Budanov, the head of GUR, the Ukrainian military intelligence service, who allegedly held the talks with Prigozhin, has refused to comment.

 Prigozhin is now in the centre of the arena.
-What he does, and what happens to him, will play an important role in not just the Ukraine war, but whether there really is civil war in Russia.
+What he does, and what happens to him, will play an important role in not just the Ukraine war, but whether there really is a civil war in Russia.

 Join our commenting forum